Fayetteville, Arkansas: Wastewater

 Fayetteville owns its own wastewater operation, including a network of pipes and lift stations which convey wastewater to the city's two wastewater treatment plants.
 Both plants are operated by CH2M and regulated by the Arkansas Department of Environmental Quality (ADEQ).
 Historically, all sewage was sent to the Paul R. Noland Wastewater Treatment Plant (Noland WWTP) on the east side of town.
 However, development on the city's west side as well as the expense of pumping wastewater over East Mountain led the city to build the West Side WWTP in 2008.
 In addition to these two facilities, Fayetteville also operates 39 lift stations to pump wastewater over steep elevation rises in order to utilize gravity flow toward the WWTPs.
 Fayetteville also maintains a biosolids management program, in which biosolids, a byproduct of wastewater treatment, are land applied to provide nutrients to soil on which crops are grown.

 Fayetteville's first wastewater treatment arrived in 1913 in the form of an Imhoff tank on the West Fork of the White River.
 The facility was improved several times throughout the years until the construction of the City of Fayetteville Water Pollution Control Facility downstream of Lake Sequoyah.
 The plant was built in 1968 and has had major upgrades and was expanded.
-Now known as the Noland WWTP, it is designed for a flow rate of 12.6 MUSgal per day.
+The Noland WWTP is designed for a flow rate of 12.6 MUSgal per day.
 The West Side WWTP has a design flow of 10 MUSgal per day with a peak flow capacity of 32 MUSgal per day during wet weather.

 Fayetteville's biosolids program was conceived after concerns about the costs and sustainability of landfill dumping arose.
 The city initiated a land application program on a farm site near the Noland plant which allowed the city to apply biosolids and then grow and harvest hay.
 In 2010, solar energy became the main component of the solids dewatering process after the installation of six solar dryers.
 From this program, the city gains additional revenue from the sale of hay and fertilizer (Class A biosolids).